 In October 2023, the Company changed its year end from January 31 to December 31 (see the Company's October 1, 2023 news release for more information).
-All references in this Management Proxy Circular to the financial year ending in December 31, 2023 are to the elevenmonth period from February 1, 2023 to December 31, 2023 and all references to the financial year ending in January 31, 2023 are to for the full twelve month period from February 1, 2022 to January 31, 2023.
+All references in this Management Proxy Circular to the financial year ended December 31, 2024 are for the full twelve month period and all references to the financial period ended December 31, 2023 are for the eleven-month period from February 1, 2023 to December 31, 2023.

-The Company paid the following compensation, excluding compensation securities, to its NEOs and directors for the years ended January 31, 2023 and December 31, 2023:
+The Company paid the following compensation, excluding compensation securities, to its NEOs and directors for the periods ended December 31, 2024 and 2023: